NikolasH03/Exploradores-del-Saber_Escape-Room-Videogame/README.md

-# Exploradores del Saber 🐾
+# Exploradores del Saber

-> A 3D educational escape room prototype designed for children aged 6–12.
+> A 3D educational escape room prototype designed for children aged 6–8.
 > Players solve puzzles focused on the animal world, combining fun exploration with learning elements.

 ---

-## Features ✨
+## Features
 - **Educational content:** Learn about the animal kingdom while solving puzzles.
 - **Escape room experience:** Explore 3D environments and unlock rooms by completing interactive challenges.
-- **Kid-friendly design:** Tailored for children ages 6–12.
+- **Kid-friendly design:** Tailored for children ages 6–8.
 - **Platform:** PC.

 ---

-## Your Contribution 👨‍💻
+## My Contribution
 - Designed and implemented puzzle mechanics in collaboration with another developer.
 - Programmed and integrated gameplay systems.
 - Worked with a team responsible for UI design and 3D asset creation.

 ---

-## Development Context 🕐
+## Development Context
 - Created as a prototype to explore **educational gameplay** and **puzzle design** in 3D environments.
 - Designed with accessibility and engagement for young players.